heliosdrm/GRUtils.jl/usage/multipleplots.md

 To save a particular figure in an image file, give the variable that contains the figure as second argument to the function `savefig`, i.e. `savefig(filename, fig)`.

-Some programming environments may provide only one graphic device, but you can still work with various figures at the same time, although only one can be seen at the same time.
+Some programming environments may provide only one graphic device, but you can still work with various figures, although only one can be seen at the same time.
 To show again a figure that might have been replaced by another on the display, you can use the function `draw`:

 ```julia
 draw(fig) # `fìg` is a figure with a plot to be shown